kaRpuri/fillbot/README.md

 Python 3.10.12
 ```

-> Note: `pip3` is not yet installed.
-To install it:
+> Note: `pip3` is not installed by default.
+Install it with:
 ```bash
 sudo apt update && sudo apt install python3-pip
 ```